kvsaimadhav/KPortfolio2025/README.md

 #### Apply Model-View-Controller in App or Component based Architectures (ReactJS - Frontend)
 #### Deploy the application after testing, with IDE like VS Code and Use websites mentioned for backend hosting

 ## Thus, Present Wesbite of Portfolio is the last quarter for the year 2024.
 Updates will be rolled out quarterly ...

+### Next year, It is going to be Beautiful because Updates are rolling so fast that No one can ever Catch Up !!! :)